VanillaTiger/readwise_onyx_boox/README.md

 7. Select import csv file and select output.csv file
 8. Done

-# How to send data to the notion database as a single step
+# How to send processed data to the notion database independently
 You can now send data to the notion database by providing the outputed .csv file.

 Get your database id and notion key from notion.

 provide them in the files in `.env` and run